-Creating a custom VTK C++ pipeline should be fairly straightforward for those that are familiar with VTK.
+Creating a custom VTK C++ pipeline is fairly straightforward for those that are familiar with VTK.
 This is done in a class that derives from vtkCPPipeline.
 The two methods that need to be implemented are RequestDataDescription() and CoProcess().
 Optionally, Finalize() can be implemented if there are operations that the class needs to do before being deleted.
 RequestDataDescription() will contain code to determine if the VTK C++ pipeline needs to be executed and return 1 if it does and 0 otherwise.
 It should also check that the proper information is set (e.g. output file name information) for the pipeline to output the desired data.
-CoProcess() is where the actual VTK C++ pipeline will be executed.
-In our example in the git repository we create the pipeline every time it is needed but that is not necessary.
+CoProcess() is the method in which the actual VTK C++ pipeline is executed.
+In the example in the git repository we create the pipeline every time it is needed but that is not necessary.
 Note that pipelines are not limited to using only filters specified in the VTK code base.
 They can also use filters specified in the ParaView code base as well.
 For example, we recommend using ParaView's vtkCompleteArrays filter prior to using any of the parallel XML writers available in VTK.
 The reason for this is that the parallel XML writers can give bad output if process 0 has no points or cells due to not having the needed attribute information to include in the meta-file of the format.

-It is beyond the scope of the Catalyst Users Guide to give a complete description of all of the filters in VTK and ParaView.
-There is a vast resource of knowledge though in gaining proficiency in this.
-In addition to using the VTK User's Guide, wiki and doxygen documentation web page, we also recommend looking at the examples at http://vtk.org/Wiki/VTK/Examples/Cxx for help in creating VTK pipelines.
-A fully functioning example with a hard-coded VTK C++ pipeline is available at Catalyst examples git repository.
+It is beyond the scope of this Catalyst Users Guide to give a complete description of all of the filters in VTK and ParaView.
+In addition to the VTK User's Guide, wiki and doxygen documentation web pages, we also recommend looking at the examples at http://vtk.org/Wiki/VTK/Examples/Cxx for help in creating VTK pipelines.
+A fully functioning example with a hard-coded VTK C++ pipeline is available from the Catalyst examples git repository.